mvdoc/budapest-fmri-data/README.md

 VERSION="20.1.1"; singularity build fmriprep-"$VERSION".simg docker://poldracklab/fmriprep:"$VERSION"
 ```

-We provide the scripts that were used to run fMRIprep on the Dartmouth HPC cluster ([Discovery](https://rc.dartmouth.edu/index.php/discovery-overview/)).
+In [`scripts/preprocessing-fmri`](scripts/preprocessing-fmri) we provide the scripts that were used to run fMRIprep on the Dartmouth HPC cluster ([Discovery](https://rc.dartmouth.edu/index.php/discovery-overview/)).
 Please use those as an example and refer to the documentation of fMRIprep for more details on preprocessing.

 ### Quality assurance scripts